Definition: Graphical representation of quantities like cumulative costs, labor units, etc. plotted against time.

-Now, the Project Manager needs to look at and either need to increase the resources we call it Crashing or he/she needs to Fast Track the activities that may leads to Risk issues.
+Now, the Project Manager needs to look at and either need to increase the resources we call it Crashing or he/she needs to Fast Track the activities that may lead to Risk issues.
 But he/she needs to act upon any of these to increase work rate as overall project health is not acceptable for that particular time.
 He/she can use both simultaneously.

 Real Case Study for Understanding S-CurvesNow, once everything is analyzed then we may need to submit a recovery plan also called a mitigation plan showing that how we are going to catch-up the delays.

 Man-Hours Versus Time S-Curve

 Below is the graphical explanation that how we increased the manpower to catch up the above delays for that particular project.
 No doubt there is a huge difference in planned, actual & of the recovery.
-This may be because we over estimated the Productivity Rates.
+This may be because we overestimated Productivity Rates.
 As we were delayed in some critical material then we have to deploy the other skilled manpower simultaneously and some of our manpower become idle for time being – waiting for material to be procured & to be delivered onsite.